jssimporter/JSSImporter/README.md

 Hopefully this is temporary, although requests' changelog does claim to have "Fix(ed) previously broken SNI support." at version 2.1.0 (Current included version is 2.5.0).

+If you have lots of warnings from urllib3, there's also a ```JSS_SUPPRESS_WARNINGS``` input variable which, when set to ```True``` will prevent those warnings from appearing repeatedly.
+Use at your own risk!

 Comments/Questions/Ideas
 =================

 Please send me feature requests or issues through the Github page.

-I'm working on a series of blog posts covering software testing best practices with Casper, and how to configure jss-autopkg-addon, and write recipes for it, on my blog: (http://www.sheacraig.com/)
+I'm working on a series of blog posts covering software testing best practices with Casper, and how to configure JSSImporter, and write recipes for it, on my [blog](http://labs.da.org/wordpress/sheagcraig/)